asma512/Data_Science_BootCamp/Week_06/README.md

 RDBMS stands for Relational Database Management System.
-The data in an RDBMS is stored in database objects which are called as tables.
+The data in an RDBMS is stored in database objects which are called as tables (tutorialspoint).
 The table contains columns and rows.
 Each column contains a different type of values and each row corresponds to a single record.

 SQL stands for Structured Query Language and database understands SQL.
 It lets you access and manipulate database,execute queries against a database, retrieve data from database, insert records from a database,so much more.